Rashvin20/deeplearning_group10/README.md

 #Install dependencies
 pip install -r requirements.txt
 ```
-Run the notebooks
-jupyter notebook

-Open any .ipynb file and run all cells from top to bottom.

-Output

-When a notebook is executed:

-Training and validation plots are generated automatically

-Performance metrics (accuracy, Macro-F1, BLEU, perplexity) are computed

-Confusion matrices and Grad-CAM visualisations are produced

-Results are displayed and/or saved

-Sustainability

-The project evaluates:

-FLOPs and parameter counts for vision models

-Runtime and energy consumption for the LLM

-Performance versus compute trade-offs

-This supports responsible and sustainable AI development.
+All notebooks are executed using Jupyter, with each .ipynb run from top to bottom to automatically generate training curves, performance metrics (Accuracy, Macro-F1, BLEU, Perplexity), confusion matrices, and Grad-CAM visualisations.
+The project also evaluates sustainability by analysing FLOPs, parameter counts, runtime, and energy consumption, highlighting performance–compute trade-offs for responsible AI development.

+Author: Group 10